Buddhist Life Coaching with Anagārika Michael Turner | Anagārika Pasannacitta

 So Karma is just a single word for "Cause and Effect"?

-While Karma is complex and is influenced by many variables, from a very high-level, and specifically from the perspective of a one-lifer lay point-of-view, can Karma be regarded as cause-and-effect; because, when you create Karma (e.g., do something) you invite associated consequences to "return to you;" this isn't cosmic or metaphysical, it's closer to common sense than anything: if you pour water on a table (Karma), the table will become wet (consequence).
+While Karma is complex and is influenced by many causes — the result of Karma is never the result of a single variable.
+At a very high-level, and specifically from the perspective of a single-life point-of-view, can Karma be regarded as cause-and-effect; because, when you create Karma (e.g., do something) you invite associated consequences to "return to you;" this isn't cosmic or metaphysical, it's closer to common sense than anything: if you pour water on a table (Karma), the table will become wet (consequence).
 If you smile at someone (Karma), the person will likely smile back at you (consequence).
 If you inflict harm on someone (Karma), they will likely inflict harm on you (consequence).

 Additionally, one of the results of a karmic action is that it has a distinctly behavioural effect on who we are: the things that we do, we tend to repeat again in the future; think of it like reinforcing a habit, a behavioural habit.
 The more we behave a certain way, the more likely we will behave in a similar way in the future.
 Knowing that, it's important to keep in mind that we have a powerful ability within ourselves to influence who we become tomorrow by being more mindful of how we behave today.
 This can get deep pretty quickly, but in brief, the more skilful and mindful that we become in our practice of kindness and mindfulness, the more we will tend to lean toward kinder thoughts, speech, and actions in the future; or conversely, the more we allow ourselves to respond to difficult people and challenging situations with impatience or frustration, the more we will tend to respond to all of life's stressors with the added stress of our own destructive negativity.
 And this is one of the reasons why meditation is so important, to create space between our motivations and our actions so we can make better decisions in real-time, rather than in retrospect.